gSchool/DNA-release-3/02-Phase-A/04_acquiring_software.md

 ##### !question

-From the previous scenario, what (if anything) concerns you?
+From the scenario above, what (if anything) concerns you?

 ##### !end-question